jondowson/pod/README.md

 $ vi builds/pod_dse/dse-x.x.x_nameIt/cluster_settings.sh
 `

-The 'cluster_settings.sh' file contains instructions but it is here you specify paths and cluster-wide settings.
+The 'cluster_settings.sh' file contains instructions, in brief, it captures cluster-wide settings such as cluster name as well as preferred paths.

 5) In pod, duplicate a servers template json file, rename and edit it.